weynandk/info_threefold/src/grid/farming_logic_python.md

         """
         ThreeFold has created a certification program which Farmers can opt in for.
         Certified farmers will have to buy their hardware from a certified hardware vendor.
-        ThreeFold makes sure that that hardware is optimal from energy perspective and that the security features are optimally implemented (silicon route of trust, secure bios & boot, ...)
+        ThreeFold makes sure that that hardware is optimal from energy perspective and that the security features
+            are optimally implemented (silicon route of trust, secure bios & boot, ...)
-        ThreeFold will also make sure that network is good enough to the internet, If certified farmers will be in breach with their farming contract, they loose there certification and become a default farmer.
+        ThreeFold will also make sure that network is good enough to the internet, If certified farmers will be in breach with their farming contract, they loose their certification and become a default farmer.

         The foundation will give free certification to boxes which benefit the distribution of nodes in the grid e.g. right now in Africa almost no capacity, whoever put boxes which are well distributed and they are bought from a certified partner will not have to pay for the certification a monthly or setup fee for a certain period.

         """
         return self.threefold_explorer.is_certified(self.node_id)